isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/exchange-online-service-description/planning-and-deployment.md

     Pour plus d'informations sur l'Assistant de configuration hybride, consultez la rubrique [Assistant de configuration hybride](https://go.microsoft.com/fwlink/p/?LinkId=271734).

-- **Windows PowerShell à distance** Intégré à la mise à jour de service de décembre 2011 d'Exchange Online, Windows PowerShell à distance permet d'identifier et de résoudre des erreurs de migration.
-Par exemple, des administrateurs peuvent afficher des informations de diagnostic relatives à des lots de migration ainsi que des statistiques de migration et des informations de diagnostic pour des utilisateurs en fonction de leurs adresses SMTP principales.
+- **Remote Windows PowerShell** As part of the Exchange Online December 2011 Service Update, remote Windows PowerShell can be used to help troubleshoot migration errors.
+For instance, administrators can display diagnostic information for migration batches, as well as migration statistics and diagnostic information for users based on their primary SMTP addresses.

 ## <a name="feature-availability"></a>Disponibilité des fonctionnalités